tderrien/FEELnc/README.md

 This document is intended to give a (minimal) description of the FEELnc pipeline in order to annotate long non-coding RNAs (lncRNAs).
-For a more general overview of lncRNAs annotation using RNASeq and FEELnc specific advantages, you could point to [this  document](http://tools.genouest.org/data/tderrien/FEELnc_shortdesc.doc).
+For a more general overview of lncRNAs annotation using RNASeq and FEELnc specific advantages, you could point to [the FEELnc paper] (http://nar.oxfordjournals.org/content/early/2017/01/03/nar.gkw1306.full).

 Please note that FEELnc project is still in working progress.
 But feel free to use it and send any comments/bug/suggestions.
 Thanks!